-There are a myriad of Greek Churches to visit, like this one in Old Corfu town.
+Greeks are strong in their faith in God but also in some superstition, which can be a strange mix.
+There is a myriad of Greek Churches to visit and are very well cared for, like this one in Old Corfu town.
 It is right by the car park too.

 Head into Old Corfu Town and you will see the Old Fort.
 I believe it is better than the New Fort, but again bad weather forbade us a visit inside.

 Probably the most famous Corfu palace.
-It is important not only for the building itself, but also for the Here is a bit of history we googled and found.
+It is important not only for the building itself but also for the Greek families and movies.
+Here is a bit of history we googled and found.
 Only because they ran out of pamphlets in English.
 This caused us to wander around without any knowledge of who lived here, or its history until after our visit.

 The grand staircase has a balustrade that is brass ornate figurines that are all different.